 - 1.9.
-As a result the changes The changes to the policies introduced as part of this first review are all relatively minor, with further details provided predominantlyminor, mainly focused on providing additional details and cross refermences as part of the policy explanatories in order to ensure consistency between policies documents and ensure ease of use for those preparing planning applications and decision takers and decision takers.
+The changes to the policies introduced as part of this first review are all relatively minor, mainly focused on providing additional details and cross references as part of the policy explanatories in order to ensure consistency between policies documents and ensure ease of use for those applicants and decision takers.
 The only large change is the removal of what was known as policy 10, and set out a strategy for the delivery of larger allocated sites since the LP:Pt2 had at that time not been brought forward.
-Further detail is provided as part of the housing and employment chapter.policy - 1.10.
-Following the 'making' of this first review of the plan, the policies listed sit alongside the Rushcliffe Local Plan Parts 1 and 2 and will collectively form the development plan for the determination of planning applications.
-All of the policies are now considered to reflect the strategic policies of the Local Plan and the latest version of the NPPE (2021), which is something that the Local Plan is unable to achieve. - 1.11.
-This first review of the Neighbourhood Plan will be the subject to further community consultation and engagement for a period of six weeks and the feedback on this will be used to refine the plan which will be put forward for examination to formally replace the 2017 version.
+Further detail is provided as part of the housing and employment chapter. - 1.10.
+Following the 'making' of this first review of the plan, the policies listed sit alongside the Rushcliffe LocalPlan Parts 1 and 2 and will collectively form the development plan for the determination of planning applications.
+All of the policies are now considered to reflect the strategic policies of the Local Plan and the latest version of the NPPF (2021), which is something that the Local Plan is unable to achieve.

+1.11.
+This first review of the Neighbourhood Plan will be subject to further community consultation and engagement for a period of six weeks and the feedback on this will be used to refine the plan which will be put forward for examination to formally replace the 2017 version.